Roles & Permissions (RBAC)

 Permissions

-A permission represents a specific action on a resource:
+A permission represents a specific action on a resource.

 | Example Permission | Description |